Old School Small-Block Chevy Build

 Spin-on filters were first seen on small-blocks with the introduction of the 350 motor in 1967.
 The first year Corvette to have one was 1968.

 A common 'upgrade' in the seventies was to buy an aftermarket conversion kit and replace the original canister filter with a spin-on.
-Trouble was, many of these kits were cheap imports and prone to leaking and breakage.
+Unfortunately, many of these kits were cheap imports and prone to leaking and breakage.

 SBC Valve Cover Differences